Zxynine/AnyMacro/README.md

 * A favourites dropdown
 * Ability to edit pre-made/saved macros

 ## Recording
 When enabled, the add-in records the resulting commands of actions that the user performs and collects them in the *AnyMacro* menu.
-The commands in the menu can then be assigned shortcut keys in the regular way.

-If not stopped, the recording stops automatically after a number of commands, to avoid any performance degradation when the user is not setting up shortcuts.
+If not stopped, the recording stops automatically after a number of commands, to avoid any performance degradation when the user is not setting up macros.

 \* Not all actions in Fusion 360™ result in "Commands" and some commands are not usable on their own.
 For example, *Pick Circle/Arc Tangent* does not generate a "Command" and *Roll History Marker Here* is triggered when clicking rewind in the history, but rewind actually first selects an item and then rolls.

 ![Screenshot](tracker_screenshot.png)

 ### Usage
 To set up a macro:

 * Click *Start recording* and then launch a series of commands in the order you desire for your macro.